 Pere Ubu are still making albums and in 2019, they released their 19th studio album.
 “Final Solution” was their second single.
 The only constant presence in their lineups has been David Thomas, who I first heard as a guest vocalist on Jackie Leven’s marvellous “Defending Ancient Springs“.
 Their music has been described as blues-influenced avant-garde garage rock.

 Disc 2 Track 14 Blitzkreig Bop by Ramones.
 June 1976.
 One of the main reasons for choosing to study at Worcester College was the use of continuous assessment in the course.
 This was the first Summer since I was ten years old that I didn’t have exams and the relief was tangible.
 It was 1976 and the Summer was long and hot.
 There were two or three cricket matches every week and the Union Bar (The Dive) was a welcoming place.
 In fact this bar remains the only drinking establishment that I have ever been able to turn up to without having previously arranged to meet anyone.
 I knew that I would meet someone that I could chat to.
 Saturday nights, in particular, were brilliant.
-Francis and I had moved into a wonderful flat, ten yards from the College entrance and directly opposite The Crown And Anchor which not only served beautiful beer and had a garden that backed onto the River Severn but also sold the best chicken and mushroom pies it had ever been my fortune to consume.
+Paul and I had moved into a wonderful flat, ten yards from the College entrance and directly opposite The Crown And Anchor which not only served beautiful beer and had a garden that backed onto the River Severn but also sold the best chicken and mushroom pies it had ever been my fortune to consume.
 Which I did in vast quantities.
 This was the last summer after 17 years of learning.
 It was time to celebrate.

 Although the term “blitzkreig” has Nazi associations and the song references shooting people in the back, the song is much happier than that, being based on The Bay City Rollers’ “Saturday Night” and celebrating the good times.